quenhus/uBlock-Origin-dev-filter/README.md

 # uBlock-Origin-dev-filter
-Filters to block and remove copycat-websites from DuckDuckGo and Google.
+Filters to block and remove copycat-websites from DuckDuckGo, Google and other search engines.
 Specific to dev websites like StackOverflow or GitHub.

 ## Import into uBlock Origin